-Philosophical Topics in Early Chinese Texts
+Philosophical Topics in Early China

 Our reading and understanding of the selected texts will be based not only on the original classical Chinese texts, but also on some of the more noteworthy commentaries, annotated editions, as well as English translations.
 Hence knowledge of classical or modern Chinese is not a prerequisite for this reading group.
 We specifically invite enthusiasts from different departments and with divergent backgrounds in order to enrich the reading group, and to aim at an interdisciplinary, multifarious, and comparative approach.

 Our first meeting will be on October 7 (Tuesday) at 4:30pm

 We meet in seminar room 305 at the East Asian (Gest) Library

 For more information, contact Mercedes Valmisa (email@example.com) or Sara Vantournhout (firstname.lastname@example.org)